-Detailed monthly cash flow projections for the period to July 2020 have been prepared incorporating the above assumptions and, reflecting the debt amortisation schedule agreed post balance sheet with our banks.
+Detailed monthly cash flow projections for the period to July 2021 have been prepared.
 Based on these projections, the College has adequate headroom and/or ability to arrange its affairs to cover the relevant forward period, allowing for all reasonable sensitivities.
 On this basis the Governors have agreed that the College should prepare its financial statements on a going concern basis, subject to the full disclosure of the above assumptions.